-There are scholarships that are specifically for people like you: people who reside in your state, people of your ethnic background, people who grow up with a legacy of achievement, or people who live in a low-income neighborhood.
-Organizations, associations, and foundations have been created for the purpose of helping students in the community attain a college education.
+Some scholarships are specifically for people like you: people who reside in your state, people of your ethnic background, people who grow up with a legacy of achievement, or people who live in a low-income neighborhood.
+Organizations, associations, and foundations have been created to help students in the community attain a college education.

 Often, these awards are much smaller, rarely exceeding $2,500.
 However, they should not be ignored.
-If you win enough of these, they add up to a very large amount.
+If you win enough of these, they add up to a huge amount.

-We cannot list these, because we cannot possibly know exactly where you are from or what your situation is.
+We cannot list these because we cannot know exactly where you are from or your situation.
 However, you are likely to be able to find a pamphlet of local scholarships at your local high school or education center.
 If not, you should be able to find a list online.

-Both the federal and state governments offer aid in order to help students attend college.
-They tend to have lower requirements for them, and some are restricted to students with low family incomes.
+Both the federal and state governments offer aid to help students attend college.
+They tend to have lower requirements, and some are restricted to students with low family incomes.

 However, there’s a lot of money out there that the government gives to students.
 This does not include federal student loans.

-The federal government does not offer much in terms of scholarships, but they do offer a very large amount of student aid.
-We’re not going to do into federal student loans here, but we will talk about some grants that students can qualify for.
+The federal government does not offer much in terms of scholarships, but they offer a huge amount of student aid.
+We’re not going to do federal student loans here, but we will talk about some grants students can qualify for.

-Federal Supplemental Educational Opportunity Grant (FSEOG): Similar to the Pell Grant, the FSEOG is a grant given to students who meet their need criteria.
+Federal Supplemental Educational Opportunity Grant (FSEOG): The FSEOG is given to students who meet their need criteria.
 You must fill out the FAFSA to qualify for this award.

 Many state governments offer full or partial scholarships to students who attend in-state universities and meet their criteria.
 Examples of this include the FSAG in Florida.

-These scholarships are open only to residents of said state who attend in-state universities.
-If you want to figure out if your state government has any scholarships, search on Google for “government aid scholarships [insert your state here]”.
+These scholarships are open only to residents of the said state who attend in-state universities.
+If you want to figure out if your state government has any scholarships, search on Google for “government aid scholarships [insert your state here].”

-If you’re an older student (that is, over the age of 20) and have already completed high school or a G.E.D., you may not find a lot of external scholarships that apply to you.
+If you’re an older student (that is, over the age of 20) and have already completed high school or a G.E.D., you may not find many external scholarships that apply to you.
 However, that doesn’t mean there’s no hope for you!
 You CAN get through college without debt, and you CAN do it using scholarships.

 So, what are some tips for an older student who wants to go back to school?